High Grade Gold Assays Returne - GuruFocus.com

-RooGold is pleased to report that it has received high-grade gold assays from the first pass prospect sampling at its 100% held Lorne project (EL 9232) in the highly gold prospective Peel manning-fault system within the New England Orogenic Terrain, New South Wales, Australia.
+RooGold ispleased to report that it has received high-grade gold assays from the first pass prospect sampling at its 100% held Gold Star project (EL 9215) located within the New England Orogenic Terrain in New South Wales, Australia.

-- Rock chip sampling at Brands Reef prospect and Norton Mine confirm high grade gold mineralization on the property, returning assays up to 22.1 g/t Au.
+- Little to no exploration has been undertaken in modern times beyond Golden Star and Golden Bar with numerous additional high grade, past producing prospects identified along a 10 km strike to the south to be sampled upon grant of access.

-- 26 historic gold mines and prospects along 10 km strike length within the property to be sampled following land access agreement.
+- The localization of high-grade gold in quartz veins confirms the structurally controlled nature of mineralization and supports an orogenic exploration model.

-Carlos Espinosa, President & Chief Executive Officer of RooGold commented, "The first pass prospect sampling at our Lorne Project has returned several high-grade gold results from historical workings that confirms the potential for significant mineralization.
-We have identified numerous other highly prospective gold targets within this tenement covering a further 10 km strike distance that our field team is looking to sample as soon as access is available."
+Carlos Espinosa, President & Chief Executive Officer of RooGold commented, "The prospect sampling at our Gold Star Project has returned very high-grade gold assays from the historical workings at Golden Bar and Golden Star prospects.
+These results confirm the potential for significant gold mineralization.
+We have identified numerous other highly prospective gold targets within this tenement and our field team is looking to sample as soon as surface access is available."

 Rock Sampling

-Table 1.
-The results show the high grade nature of these prospects and are the first rock samples to be reported here in modern times.
+A total of 65 rock samples were collected in and around the Golden Bar and Golden Star prospects that consist of two NW striking quartz vein systems located approximately 200 meters apart.
+The highest assay came from float near the historical mine workings returning significantly high grade of 23.1 g/t Au (R00391) from a smokey quartz vein containing mudstone margins and fragments.
+Two other high-grade samples were returned from smokey quartz veins containing sulfide stringers of pyrite and arsenopyrite in the workings, including assays grading 9.41 g/t Au (R00389) and 6.38 g/t Au (R00379).
+Additional lower grade, but still significant, assays were reported from the workings, grading 1.63 g/t Au each (R00384 and R00385), see Table 1.

-The Brands Reef prospect was mapped as a N-S striking quartz vein showing multiple finer smokey quartz veinlets overprinting.
-Samples were collected from float within the historic workings.
-At the Norton Mine, the workings were obscured and samples were collected from mullock heaps adjacent to shallow diggings.
+The localization of high grade gold in quartz veins confirms the structurally-controlled nature of mineralization and supports an orogenic model.

-Table 1: Significant gold assays from quartz veins at Brands Reef and Norton Mine prospects.
+Table 1: Significant gold assays from quartz veins at Golden Bar and Golden Star prospects.

 Quality Assurance and Quality Control (QAQC) and Assay Procedures

 A minimum of 3 kg of material per rock chip sample was collected in sealed calico bags by the RooGold field team.
 Five calico bags containing rock chips were placed in polyweave bags, each one of which was zip-tied to ensure security.
-A total of 23 polyweave bags were placed on a heavy duty pallet, collectively wrapped in a heavy duty plastic wrap to ensure security, and sent to ALS Orange, Australia for assay testing.
+The polyweave bags were transported to ALS Orange, Australia for assay testing.

 ALS is independent of RooGold and is certified to international quality standards through ISO/IEC 17025:2017, including ISO 9001:2015 and ISO 9002 specifications.
 At ALS, the rock chips underwent coarse crushing before fine crushing to 70% less than 2mm, then riffle split off 1 kg, followed by a pulverise split to better than 85% passing <75μm.
 Gold was measured by Fire Assay of 50g sample and an Atomic Absorption Spectroscopy (AAS) finish.
 Field blanks were inserted every 25 samples.
 Certified gold reference standards (CRM's) were inserted every 13 samples.
 Assay results from certified standards received from the laboratory are required to be within 3σ from their Certified Reference Value.
 RooGold noted no issues with the CRM results, which met acceptable values.